dss-extensions/dss_capi/docs/known_differences.md

 - DSS C-API allow multiple OpenDSS instances in the same process.
 The instances are each one thread-safe, so multiple user threads can be used to coordinate them.

 - The DSS property system in DSS C-API was completely reworked/rewritten.
 This allowed us to add the `Obj_*` and `Batch_*` API extensions.
-See DSS Python's `DSS.Obj` implementation and the `dss_hpp` C++ header-only library for examples of the capabilites of these exclusive features.
+See DSS Python's `DSS.Obj` implementation and the `dss_hpp` C++ header-only library for examples of the capabilities of these exclusive features.
 All JSON-based exports are also based on this new system.

 - The symmetric component transformation matrix uses more decimal places (a bit more precise) and its inverse is also more precise.
 This might explain some small differences in systems that use sequence values.